Skip to main content

 • music

-The music in the game is generally praised for fitting the mood and enhancing the atmosphere with a relaxing and unobtrusive soundtrack, though some find it repetitive.
-Overall, it represents a notable improvement and complements the visuals well.
+The music is generally praised for being pleasant, fitting the mood, and enhancing the atmosphere with a relaxing and unobtrusive soundtrack.
+However, some find it repetitive and less impressive compared to similar games like Dead in Vinland.
+Overall, the soundtrack is considered good but not outstanding.

 • “The art style is beautiful and the soundtrack is a good combination of relaxing and unobtrusive while still enhancing the setting's atmosphere.”